hjibarram/3DCubeGen/Examples/README_CubeGen_binderhub.md

 # CubeGen Notebook — Data Cube Reconstruction Pipeline

-This notebook provides a complete workflow to:
+This notebook provides an example of how to use 3DCubeGen within a notebook environment using BinderHub and provides a complete workflow to:

 - Generate IFU data cubes
 - Produce emission-line maps